 Satellite phones used to be the only option when you wanted to communicate outside of cell range.
 However, satellite phones were (and still are!) quite expensive, starting at $1,000 for a basic unit plus the cost of a service plan.
 However, a top of the line messenger device such as the Garmin inReach Mini can be found for around $350.
 Based on our own personal use and the reviews of others, we strongly recommend the Garmin inReach series.
 They have a proven track record and the plans are flexible and inexpensive.
 Plus, they have a decent phone mapping app that allows you to navigate with your phone, as well as use the phone interface to send text messages.

 If you don't need GPS or texting features, check out Personal Locator Beacons like the ACR Electronics ResQLink+.
 PLBs that works off of COSPAS-SARSAT (network used by commercial vessels and aircraft) are extremely reliable, don't require a plan, and have a very long battery life (around 5-7 years!).
 They are also very compact and lightweight, weighing in around 5oz.

 Cell coverage only covers 10% of the earth's surface some of the time (who hasn't had spotty coverage in your own house?).
 However, at any time there are always at least two or three satellites overhead.
 That means that no matter where you are, odds are you will be able to get a signal with your messenger device to send and receive messages or send out an SOS.

 These are just a few of the reasons why a satellite messenger device should always be in your pack.
 How do you use your device in the backcountry?
 What's your go-to device?
 Weigh in with a comment, we want to hear from you!

 Need amazing backcountry food for you next adventure?
-Check out our store and subscription box program!
+Check out our store!

-Want 10% off of your first order?
+Want a discount on your first order?
 Sign up for our newsletter at the bottom of this page!